BiTinerary/PocketServerPi/README.md

 ### Cron Jobs

 ### Bluetooth
 At the moment FriendlyArm has zero info on their website, forums and wiki.
-However, I'll get an update with some info on 12.9.16.
+However, I'll get an update from them with some info on 12.9.16.
 In the meantime, I've discovered that <a href='https://wiki.archlinux.org/index.php/Bluetooth_headset'>THIS</a> tutorial works perfectly for finding, pairing, trusting and auto connecting to bluetooth devices.
 I've yet to actually get audio over bluetooth however, something TODO.

 ## Proof of Concept and Examples
 SSH over HTTP/S using <a href='https://github.com/paradoxxxzero'>Paradoxxxzero</a>'s <a href='https://github.com/paradoxxxzero/butterfly'>Butterfly</a> and a Samba server connection using <a href='https://play.google.com/store/apps/details?id=com.metago.astro&hl=en'>Astro File Manager</a>, running on Android Lollipop v5.0.1<br>